 The "Citizenship Question"

 There is broad and bipartisan consensus that the addition of an untested question this late in the decennial cycle will suppress rates of self-reporting, balloon the cost of the 2020 Census and ultimately produce lower quality data on our communities.
-Several lawsuits to challenge the addition of the question are currently working their way through the courts, although no final rulings have been issued.
-Courts will likely resolve these cases by mid-2019 to ensure timely printing of Census materials.
+Several lawsuits challenged the addition of the question.
 Parties to the suits consist of individuals, the U.S. Conference of Mayors, more than 20 state governments and numerous city governments.

 Court Action Updates

 January 15, 2019 - Southern District of New York issues ruling on New York v.
 Commerce

 Southern District of New York federal judge ruled that the addition of a citizenship question in the 2020 Census questionnaire violated the Administrative Procedure Act (APA), which prohibits federal agencies from acting in a manner that is arbitrary and capricious or not in accordance with law.
 The administration is expected to appeal the ruling to the Second Circuit, and the case will likely be fast-tracked to the Supreme Court.
 A final ruling from the highest court is anticipated before the final questionnaires are printed, beginning in June 2019.
 While it remains uncertain how the case will fare in the appellate system, the first ruling documented a strong case against the question’s addition.

 April 23, 2019 - Supreme Court Hears Oral Arguments in the Commerce V. New York Appeals Case